The Stainless Steel Rat Gets Drafted

 The Stainless Steel Rat Gets Drafted is a novel by Harry Harrison published in 1987.

 Plot summary

-The Stainless Steel Rat Gets Drafted is a novel in which the master-criminal's revenge plans involve him joining an army.
+The Stainless Steel Rat Gets Drafted is a novel in which the master-criminal's plans for revenge involve him joining an army.

 Reception

 Dave Langford reviewed The Stainless Steel Rat Gets Drafted for White Dwarf #95, and stated that "Very much the mixture as before."